amrnegm/ahlan_customizations/README.md

-# website_hr_recruitment_extra
+# Ahlan Customizations
-Extension for website_hr_recruitment module to fit "Ahlan" requirements
+A variety of customizations in multiple modules to fit "Ahlan" requirements